mrkkrj/yawf4q/ReadMe.txt

 ========================================================================
-    YAWF: a pluggable mini HTTP server & template engine for Qt
+    YAWF4q: a pluggable mini HTTP server & template engine for Qt
 ========================================================================

 Qt-only (no other dependencies) module to add a simple Web interface to your Qt application.
-Uses Qt 4.5.
-Need to set the QTLIB env var to compile the VS project.
+Uses Qt4.
+You'll need to set the QTLIB envvar to compile the VS project.

 -- 1. Use it like this: